Team Record

 Tommy Mason also managed this feat, playing for England at schoolboy level before qualifying for New Zealand by residence.
 Oddly enough, he didn't get picked for New Zealand at full international level until he had returned to England and was playing for Farnborough Town - Phil Davison.

-Angus Gunn appeared as a goalkeeper for England at several youth levels between 2011 and 2017, and was also on the substitutes bench for the senior side against Brazil in November 2017, then switched his allegiance to the Scottish national side in March 2023 and then made two senior appearances within the month.
+Angus Gunn appeared as a goalkeeper for England at several youth levels between 2011 and 2017, and was also on the substitutes bench for the senior side against Brazil in November 2017, then switched his allegiance to the Scottish national side in March 2023 and then made two senior appearances within the month, and more since.

 Demarai Gray appeared for England at several youth levels between 2014 and 2019, and was also on the substitutes bench for the senior side against Switzerland in September 2018, then switched his allegiance to Jamaica in June 2023 and was included in their Gold Cup 2023 squad.